Nachum Shifren

 Rabbi Nachum Shifren (Hebrew: נחום שיפרן; born c.
-1951), also known as the "Surfing Rabbi," is an Orthodox Lubavitcher Chassidic rabbi and accomplished surfer.
-Active in far-right nationalist politics, Shifren was the candidate in 2010 of the California Republican Party in California's 26th State Senate district and also a candidate of the Republican Party for US Senate in 2012.
+1951), also known as the "Surfing Rabbi," is an Orthodox Lubavitcher Chassidic rabbi, published author and surfer.

 Biography

 A native of southern California, Shifren grew up in the San Fernando Valley, where he learned to surf as a youth.
 He worked as a lifeguard in Malibu as a young man, a time in his life when he was not religious.
+It was there that he met his mentor, Baywatch rescue boat skipper, Tommy Zahn.
+Shifren credits Zahn with instilling in him an "ethos of toughness and hard work, as well as a passion for competitive paddle boarding."
+Schifren has since completed the 32 mile Catalina Classic Paddle board race three times.
 He began his path to religiosity when he met an Australian rabbi who liked to bodysurf and performed sacraments at the beach.
-At the outbreak of the Yom Kippur War, Shifren went to Israel to volunteer on a kibbutz, and in 1977 he emigrated to Israel.
-Shifren served in the Israeli Defense Forces as a combat fitness instructor and received a degree in Combat Fitness Training at the Wingate Institute for Sports in Netanya, Israel.

-Shifren received a Bachelor of Arts degree from the University of California of Santa Barbara in Spanish and German Literature.
+Shifren received a Bachelor of Arts degree from the University of California, Santa Barbara in Spanish and German Literature.
 He continued graduate studies in West Germany at the University of Göttingen.
 Shifren is fluent in English, Spanish, German, Hebrew, and Yiddish.
 He attended Toras Chayim Yeshiva in Jerusalem and Yeshivat Tomchei Tmimim in Kfar Chabad, Israel, where in 1990 he was ordained to the rabbinate.
-While studying in Israel, Shifren lived in Kfar Tapuah.

-When he returned to the United States, Shifren worked as a teacher in Los Angeles.
+When he returned to the United States, Shifren worked as a teacher in the Los Angeles Unified School District where he taught Spanish language and literature.

-He is affiliated with Chabad.
-He has no formal connection with the organization.